Moving Body Arts' Intimacy Coordinators follow four main objectives of the role:

 HEALTH & SAFETY

-We recommend ways to raise awareness of wellbeing and health & safety measures on set which can lower the impact on crew and cast during shooting of intimate scenes.
-This can include overseeing closed set protocols, creating scene content notices, consent forms as well as using safety movement concepts in choreography.
+We recommend certain health & safety measures on set which can lower the impact on crew and cast during shooting of intimate scenes.
+This can include overseeing closed set protocols, creating scene content notices, consent forms/nudity waivers or riders as well as using safety movement concepts when creating choreography.

 WHEN TO HIRE AN INTIMACY COORDINATOR?

-Essential (High risk): nudity, semi-nudity, simulated sex, simulated orgasm, simulated sexual violence, sexual manipulation, making-out, groping, intense kissing, kissing on the body, simulated contact with chest or genitals, use of prosthetic genitalia and hyper-exposed or potentially triggering scenes.
+Essential: nudity, semi-nudity, simulated sex, simulated sexual violence, sexual manipulation, making-out, groping, mouth-to-mouth kissing, kissing on the body, contact with chest or genitals or insinuation of it, use of prosthetic genitalia, use of merkins and hyper-exposed or potentially triggering scenes.

-Until such time that a UK based union writes their own specific protocols for intimacy coordinators, we at Moving Body Arts follow SAG-AFTRA's "Protocols for the use of Intimacy Coordinators" which writes:
+Until such time that BECTU/EQUITY UK/PACT write their own specific protocols for intimacy coordinators, we at Moving Body Arts follow SAG-AFTRA's "Protocols for the use of Intimacy Coordinators" which write:

 What does an intimacy coordinator do?